Psychology Melbourne Blog

 helping men help themselves

-With Men’s Health Week coming up (July 15-21), I’ve been thinking about some of the widely-held misperceptions about the average male’s attitude to health, and how they might be addressed.
+With Men’s Health Week here (10th-16th June), I’ve been thinking about some of the widely-held misperceptions about the average male’s attitude to health, and how they might be addressed.

 There is no doubt that in many countries, including Australia, men have poorer overall health outcomes and shorter life expectancy than women.
 In this country, for instance, males are more likely to die from cardiovascular disease and injuries than females, and prostate cancer takes a heavy toll.
 These deaths are very often preventable.